FOREX-Euro subdued after Italy rating downgrade

 Analysts said this left the euro vulnerable in times of both improving and deteriorating market sentiment.

-Many market players said the euro's steady drift lower meant it could rebound in coming weeks if thin summer liquidity led to volatile trading conditions, but its outlook remained weak.
+Many market players said the euro's steady drift lower meant it could rebound in coming weeks if thin summer liquidity leads to volatile trading conditions, but its outlook remained weak.

 "While there is a risk of a short squeeze that could push the euro higher, we expect more selling into a bounce.
 We also expect the ECB to lower rates and launch unconventional measures in coming months, all of which will keep the euro under pressure," said Beat Siegenthaler, currency strategist at UBS.

-The single currency also dropped to a four-month low against the Norwegian crown of 7.4325 crowns, and a record low against the Canadian dollar of C$1.2386.
+The single currency also dropped to a four-month low against the Norwegian crown of 7.4325 crowns, and a record low against the Canadian dollar of C$1.2391.

 CHINESE GROWTH

-While the euro hovered near two-year lows against the U.S. dollar, the Australian dollar rose 0 .3 percent to $1.0166 , boosted by data showing that China's economy grew 7.6 percent in the second quarter from a year earlier.
+While the euro hovered near two-year lows against the dollar, the Australian dollar rose 0 .4 percent to $1.0171 , boosted by data showing that China's economy grew 7.6 percent in the second quarter from a year earlier.

 China's economic health is always a key driver for Australia because the Asian powerhouse is Australia's single largest export market.